wearpants/twiggy/doc/configuration.rst

     >>> emitters.keys()
     ['alice', 'betty', 'brian.*']

 :class:`Emitters <Emitter>` can be removed by deleting them from this dict.
-The filters and min_level may be modified during the running of the application, but outputs can *not* be changed.
+The filters and min_level may be modified during the running of the application, but outputs *cannot* be changed.
 Instead, remove the emitter and re-add it.

 .. doctest::